 The estimated price coefficient implies an average platform demand elasticity of -3.52 (median -3.17), confirming that consumers are very price sensitive.
+This elasticity is slightly lower than the one obtained in Section 3 using variation in distance to the Rufisque border (-3).
 Because many clients use the platform to compare prices for mechanized desludgings through the platform to those they could get for a mechanized desludging in the open market, the platform elasticity is likely an upper bound (in absolute value) of the elasticity of substitution between mechanized and manual desludging.